wp-plugins/codepeople-post-map/readme.txt

-	► Insert a Google map in the best position within your blog ► Deal with large volumes of dots or markers on the Google Maps ► Uses Google Maps to discover additional entries related to the post ► The location can be defined by physical address or point coordinates ► Map markers customization
+	► Insert a Google map in the best position within your blog ► Deal with large volumes of dots or markers on the Google Maps ► Uses Google Maps to discover additional entries related to the post ► The location can be defined by physical address and point coordinates ► Map markers customization
 	► Allows to embed Google Maps in multiple languages
 	► Allows several Google Maps controls and configuration options